Vinicius-Tanigawa/AeroBot/README.md

 ## General info
 This project is a personal project to code a discord bot for the "Aerodesign Brasil" discord server.

-Keywords: Discord Bot, JavaScript, EC2, Docker, Nodejs
+Keywords: Discord Bot, JavaScript, Azure VM, Docker, Nodejs

 <!---
 ## Screenshots